cstobey/vclods/docs/Operation.md

 Name | Description
 -----|------------
 ANY  | Normal processing. takes stdin (or the contents of the file), does something, and leaves output for the next thing (or logging).
-TERM | ends the .extension chain by redirecting stdin somewhere else PIPE | Pass Through: Must be in the middle of a .extension chain WRAP | runs another .extension tree as a child
+TERM | Ends the .extension chain by redirecting stdin somewhere else PIPE | Pass Through: Must be in the middle of a .extension chain WRAP | Runs another .extension tree as a child
+FLOW | Controls the flow of the application, allowing for branches

 ## Option
 Many extensions have the abilty to accept one and only one option in the .extension chain.
 This is signified as `<base_filename>.<other_optional_extensions>.<extension>-<option>.<more_optional_extensions>`.
 All other behavior modification is handled with Configuration Variables.
 Options allow 2 of the same extension to be present in the same .extension chain while exhibiting different behavior.
 Most often, the option value is a file name (due to the nature of the .extension chain, these filenames may not themselves have a .extension).
 If another file is accepted, the default for the option will be `$base_filename`